pinojs/pino/docs/api.md

 <a id="pino-test-consecutive"></a>
 ### `pino.test.consecutive(stream, expected, is) => Promise<void>`
-Assert that consecutive pino's logs are expected.
+Assert that consecutive logs are expected.

 ```js
 const pino = require('pino')